andrewt0301/hse-acos-course/docs/part1ca/05_MacrosBranchesArrays/lecture.md

 * Study and run all the examples from the lecture.
 * Practice writing programs with conditions and loops.
 * Practice writing programs that access values in the data segment.
+* Practice using macros.
+Pay attention to the code generated from macros.

 #### Tasks